This page tells you about MRI scans. You can find the following information

 When you are ready, the radiographer will take you into the scanning room.
 You will need to lie down on the MRI couch.
 Most MRI scans are done with you lying on your back.
 You have to lie as still as you can, but breathe normally.
 Your radiographer will explain any instructions beforehand.
 You may have to hold your breath at points during the scan so that you move as little as possible.
 Any movement can blur the scan.

 Once you are positioned in the scanner, the radiographer will go out to the control panel.
 They will be able to see the scanning room through a window or on a TV screen and you can talk to each other through an intercom.
-They will tell you that they are about to start the scan and remind you to keep as still as you can.
+They will tell you that they are about to start the scan and remind you to keep as still as possible.

 When the scan is over, the radiographer will come back into the room and help you down from the couch.